AuroraChain/paxboards/README.md

 ### Adding to Django Admin Console

-If you want to administer bboards from the Django web admin console, you'll also need to modify the `evennia_admin.html` in order to add the following to the list of administrative sections:
+If you want to administer bboards from the Django web admin console, you'll also need to modify your `evennia_admin.html` in order to add the following to the list of administrative sections:

 ```
     <h2><a href="{% url "admin:paxboards_boarddb_changelist" %}">Boards</a></h2>